-No more than 50 years had passed since the death of Muhammad (the last Prophet of Islam) and the Muslim Empire was sliding into corruption under a tyrant from the Ummayad dynasty, Yazid.
+Just over 50 years of the death of Muhammad (the last Prophet of Islam), the Muslim rulership was sliding into corruption under the tyrant Yazid, from the Ummayad family.

-Hussain ibn Ali, the grandson of Prophet Muhammad took a stand against Yazid’s illegitimate rule.
-Whilst Yazid was in equal parts feared and despised for his ruthlessness, Hussain was admired and respected by society at large.
-Mindful of this, Yazid decided that he would demand Hussain’s allegiance, hoping to gain some form of legitimacy for his inherited rule.
+Hussain the son of Ali and the grandson of Muhammad took a stand against Yazid’s evil rule.
+Whilst Yazid was feared and hated for his ruthlessness, Hussain was loved and respected by society.
+Yazid realised this, and understood that if he could convince Hussain to support him, the people would too.